LDWells/Application-Tracker/README.md

 Jane wants to share her successful job application strategy with others.
 She writes a detailed post in the community section about her experiences and tips, helping other job seekers improve their own applications.
 Other users can comment on her post to ask questions or add their own insights.

 #### 3. Glossary
-- **Application:** An instance of a job application already submitted on another job portal, where the user will manage their job search journey.
+- **Application:** An instance of a job application already submitted on another job portal, where the oldUser will manage their job search journey.
-- **Job Seeker:** A user who is actively looking for a job and uses the application to track their job applications.
+- **Job Seeker:** A oldUser who is actively looking for a job and uses the application to track their job applications.
 - **Task:** A specific action related to a job application, such as preparing for an interview or sending a follow-up email.
-- **Reminder:** A notification set by the user to remember important dates and actions.
+- **Reminder:** A notification set by the oldUser to remember important dates and actions.
-- **Post:** An article written by a user in the community section about their hiring experiences, tips, or other relevant topics.
+- **Post:** An article written by a oldUser in the community section about their hiring experiences, tips, or other relevant topics.
 - **Comment:** A remark or query added by users to a post in the community section.

 #### 4. High-Level Requirement